Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

 In addition to specifying the tone, you can also specify the format that you wish an LLM to follow.
 In some situations you may want the LLM to use a bullet list, versus a series of paragraphs.

 Finally, by specifying a possible audience, an LLM can even be more precise when generating text.
-For instance, an LLM will most likely provide additional details when writting an email for a professional audience, versus a less technical audience.
+For instance, an LLM will most likely provide additional details when writing an email for a professional audience, versus a less technical audience.

 ### Provide Context